 Village girl

-I finished my trek in the afternoon and was dropped off in Mopti by my guide and his rickety car.
-From there I took the night bus by myself, this time with no French speaking war journalists.
-The drive was long along a dark empty rural road.
-I arrived in Bamako early in the morning and went to a hotel on the Niger River to have breakfast to wait out a few hours until I needed to catch my mid-day flight to Dakar, Senegal.
+I finished my trek in the afternoon and was dropped off in Mopti by my guide in his rickety car.
+From there, I boarded the night bus alone, this time without the company of the French-speaking war journalists.
+The journey was long, driving along a dark, empty rural road.
+I arrived in Bamako early in the morning and checked into a hotel by the Niger River.
+I had breakfast there and spent the next few hours waiting for my midday flight to Dakar, Senegal.